Day 2: "The Warrior's Path" / वीरभद्र की राह

 Story: The warriors of ancient India trained not just their arms but their legs.
 Skandasana is named after Skanda, also known as Kartikeya -- the god of war and the son of Shiva.
 He rides a peacock and commands the armies of the devas.
 Strong legs are the foundation of every warrior's stance.
 Without stable legs, even the mightiest arms are useless.

 Repetitions: 5 each side, flowing with breath.
-This is a dynamic warm-up -- keep moving.

 ---